-Unplug the connectors by using the antenna RF connector removal tool, or pick the connectors with your fingers and gently unplug them in the direction shown by the arrows 1.
+Unplug the connectors by using the antenna RF connector removal tool or pick the connectors with your fingers and gently unplug them in the direction shown by the arrow 2.

-Note: Some models might have three antenna cables.
+Note: Some models might have three antenna connectors.

-Step Screw (quantity) Color Torque 2 M2 $\times$ 3.5 mm, wafer-head, nylon-coated (1) Silver 0.181 Nm (1.85 kgf-cm)
+Step Screw (quantity) Color Torque 3 M2 × 3.5 mm, wafer-head, nylon-coated (1) Silver 0.181 Nm (1.85 kgf-cm)